Inclement Weather Procedures

 7. What happens if the weather worsens during the school day?

-The district tries to avoid unexpected early dismissals.
-However, on occasion, early dismissal is unavoidable.
+The District tries to avoid unexpected early dismissals.
+However, on occasion, early dismissals are unavoidable.
 Parents should make prior arrangements for supervision of their children.
 It is important for schools to be able to reach parents and designated childcare providers during daytime hours.
 Please make sure schools have accurate telephone numbers and emergency contact information.
 When it is necessary to dismiss children during the regular school day, the district will contact local media and provide as much advance notice as possible.
 If weather conditions worsen and schools remain open, parents may choose to pick up their children early after informing school staff.

 8. What cold weather provisions are made for recess?

-The decision to hold recess during poor weather conditions, including extreme cold, is made by school Principal.
+The decision to hold recess during poor weather conditions, including extreme cold, is made by the school principal.
 Children should always wear appropriate cold weather clothing, including winter coats, hats, gloves or mittens, and boots during the winter months.
 Any student with a health concern that requires them to stay indoors should provide a doctor’s note to the school.
 Appropriate accommodations will be made to meet the needs of the child.

 9. What provisions are made for before or after school activities when schools have 2-hour delays or are closed?